sojin25/bonescan/README.md

 ### Result Images

-Comparison of Red Regions:
+Image 3 (Comparison of Red Regions):

 ![Red Regions Comparison](./comparison.png)

 In the result images:
 - Green areas indicate matching regions between the two input images.
-- Red areas in Image 3 show blue regions that don't match between the inputs.
-- Red areas in Image 4 show red regions that don't match between the inputs.
+- Red areas in Image 3 show red regions that don't match between the inputs.

 The script calculates Dice coefficients and Hausdorff distances for both red and blue regions, providing a quantitative measure of similarity between the two input images.